 Again, your child will need to be at least 21 (or 18 with independent income) to open a student credit card in their name.
 Otherwise they need a co-signer to be eligible for the account thanks to the CARD Act.

 A third way to help your child establish credit with a credit card is to add them as an authorized user onto your account.
 When your child becomes an authorized user on your credit card, the card issuer may report the account and its associated payment history to the three major credit bureaus.
 (Note: Credit reporting policy for authorized users can vary among credit card companies.)

 As far as age restrictions go with authorized user accounts, those decisions are up to the individual card issuers.
 American Express, for example, requires authorized users to be at least 13 years old.
 Chase, on the other hand, will let you add a child of any age as an authorized user on your account.

-Before you add your child to your credit card, make sure you’ve managed the account well in the past.
-If you put your child’s name onto a credit card with late payment history or high credit utilization numbers, his or her credit score might go down rather than improve.
+Before you add your child to your credit card, review your account history.
+If you put your child’s name onto a credit card with late payment history or high credit utilization numbers, their credit score might go down rather than improve.